zalyoung/gitlab-handbook/content/handbook/engineering/releases/patch-releases/index.md

 ### How can I backport a bug fix to the next patch release?

-If you're a GitLab engineer looking to include a bug fix in a patch release, please follow the steps on the [patch release runbook for GitLab engineers]
+If you're a GitLab engineer looking to include a bug fix in a patch release, please follow the steps on the [patch release runbook for GitLab engineers](https://gitlab.com/gitlab-org/release/docs/-/blob/master/general/patch/engineers.md).

 ### Where can I find the next patch release information?

-Patch release information, including targeted versions, scheduled date and status can be found on the internal Grafana [release dashboard]
+Patch release information, including targeted versions, scheduled date and status can be found on the internal Grafana [release dashboard](https://dashboards.gitlab.net/d/delivery-release_info/delivery3a-release-information?orgId=1)

 ### A security issue was assigned to me, where should I start?